Slakky/EcoRef/README.md

     - population structure -> phylogeny
     - population structue -> genotype kinship
   - genotype variation using kmers
+    Comment on the scripts used to get the assemblies and to count unitigs [5]

 Document the scripts to format the data for the input and plotting.
 This time the formatting scripts are based on command tools such awk and sed.
 Ideally I would make a snake pipeline with an option to choose the type of run.